Quilts don’t make sense as products.

 2 ways to participate in the Practice

-Community Workshop: offered monthly, announced in our newsletter (High & Mighty Co.)
-Each workshop, we'll make space and time to share our stories through photos and fabric.
+Community Workshop: offered monthly, announced via our instagram(@highandm1ghtyco) Each workshop, we'll make space and time to share our stories through photos and fabric.
 We'll start with a guided journal prompt that leads us into the creation of an improv quilt block that captures the narrative of you and the communities you come from!

 These workshops are open to folx of all skill levels and, though the goal is free workshops is the goal, some offerings may have a small fee to offset materials and labor cost.
 Of course, we'll announce all that info through our newsletter so subscribe!